ContainerSSH/containerssh.github.io/docs/audit/index.md

 ### The `s3` storage (recommended)

 The S3 storage sends the logs to an S3-compatible object storage for long term storage.
 This is the recommended way of storing audit logs because it is a server-independent storage device that supports permissions.
-You may also want to investigate if your S3 provider supports WORM / object locking, object lifecycles, or server side encryption for compliance.

 The S3 storage can be configured as follows: